-Bianca Reisdorf is a doctoral student at the OII.
+Bianca Reisdorf was a doctoral student at the OII.
 She holds a Master’s degree in Sociology (2008) from Bielefeld University, Germany.
 Her doctorate investigates Internet non-use among middle-aged Britons and Swedes.
 She worked as a research assistant on the Oxford Internet Surveys (OxIS) from 2008 until 2011.

 As a Sociologist, Bianca’s specific focus within the field lay on media sociology and particularly new media, social inequality, quantitative and qualitative research methods, and cross-country comparison.
 On the basis of a mixed methods approach her dissertation examines macro- and micro-level factors influencing Internet non-use, as well as attitudes, perceptions and everyday lives of British and Swedish non-users aged 25 to 55.

-The Oxford Internet Surveys (OxIS) and the OII’s affiliation with the World Internet Project (WIP) as well as the expertise offered by the faculty give her a perfect research environment to pursue her doctoral studies.
+The Oxford Internet Surveys (OxIS) and the OII’s affiliation with the World Internet Project (WIP) as well as the expertise offered by the faculty gave her a perfect research environment to pursue her doctoral studies.

-digital divides, digital inequalities, social inequalities, social structures and stratification, cross-national comparison
+Digital divides, digital inequalities, social inequalities, social structures and stratification, cross-national comparison.